-LG is the first-ever company to have achieved the feat of successfully developing a 5G mobile cloud game alongside NVIDIA.
+LG is the first-ever company to have successfully developed a 5G mobile cloud game alongside NVIDIA.
 LG U+ will showcase the game, GeForce NOW meant for release in Korea exclusively in early September.

 NVIDIA is the world’s first cloud game service, and its pairing up with LG U+ meant that sooner or later there had to be a cloud game.
 The GeForce NOW will be the world’s first Android version of the cloud game.

 With the advent of cloud games, GeForce NOW being the first of its kind, now there is no need to download high-performance games.
 Those particular games can now be streamed online in seconds.
-This functionality is not exclusively meant for 5G smartphones, and people who have PCs and laptops will still get the same benefits on the devices owned by them.
+This functionality is not exclusively meant for 5G smartphones, and people with PCs and laptops will still get the same benefits on the devices they own.

 However, the LG U+ 5G customers will be privileged to have some extra benefits.
-With LG U+ and NVIDIA, the users of the LG U+ 5G can enjoy 150 kinds of high-performance PC and console games, ranging from Fortnite to League of Legends on their smartphones.
+With LG U+ and NVIDIA, the LG U+ 5G users can enjoy 150 kinds of high-performance PC and console games, ranging from Fortnite to League of Legends on their smartphones.
 LG also promised to expand the number of games available to 200 by the end of this year.